nekoangel118/EMO-Database/docs/EMO_Data_Dictionary_and_Data_Entry_Guide.md

 ## Occurrence_record

-ORID: A unique identifier assigned to each occurrence record in EMO.
+occurrenceID: A unique identifier assigned to each occurrence record in EMO.

-Accepted Name: Final taxon name assigned after the taxa in the occurrence record.
+acceptedNameUsage: Final taxon name assigned after the taxa in the occurrence record.
 Currently blank; values will be added once the revised taxonomy list is completed.

 Superorder：A superorder is a taxonomic rank above order and below class，following the classification reported in the source publication of the occurrence record.